 For those who want to try non-toxic, inexpensive ways to remove urine odor from carpet, start with homemade solutions.
 Everyday staples like baking soda and vinegar neutralize smells, while a gentle cleaner lifts the stain so your carpet feels fresh again.
 If these DIY tips for how to get urine smell out of carpet don’t completely solve the problem, consider calling in our commercial sanitization services for a deeper, professional clean.

-Here is an option of simple measures you ought to attempt with:
+Here is an option of simple measures you ought to attempt:

 Baking Soda as an Odor-Neutralizer